estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D65
+iOS and Swift.
+Not a lot of actual coding today, but spent some time on Stack Overflow finding answers.

 ### R1D64
 iOS and Swift.
 Struggling with one problem for way too long.
 Sigh.
 I think I need to take a walk and come back to it with a clear mind.